DoWhileNotDone/demo-product-app/README.md

 The queue does not use batches, but sends the file path to a queue, which in turn delegates to a further queue for the item creation.

+There is no flag to check that all items have been imported and indexed.

 ## Installation

 All instructions should be run from the root directory.